 Rules updated (v6) # Ubuntu and Debian

-2. Create directory for our GlusterFS volume on all nodes.
+3. Create directory for the GlusterFS brick on each node.

 $ sudo mkdir -p /var/data/gluster/brick

-For the production server, it’s recommended to create the brick or GlusterFS volume on dedicated partition instead of in a system directory.
+For production, create the brick on a dedicated partition instead of the system directory.

-XFS is the recommended filesystem type for GlusterFS volume though other filesystem types can still be used.
+XFS is the recommended filesystem type for GlusterFS volumes.

 $ sudo gluster volume create volume1 replica 2 transport tcp node1:/var/data/gluster/brick node2:/var/data/gluster/brick force